 Broccoli Rabe Ravioli with Broccoli Rabe Pesto

-- 5 tablespoon avocado oil
+- 5 tbsp avocado oil

 - 2 cups flour